Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Contrastive Credibility Propagation (CCP)

 \subsection{The CCP Iteration}

 We formalize the CCP iteration in \cref{ccp}, the propagation mechanism in \cref{q_j}, and our subsampling procedure in \cref{kl_div_subsamp_algo}.
 Each assumes $\{q_l\}_{l\in L}$ are trusted labels.
-If this is not true, \textit{e.g.} in the noisy-label scenario, all operations that are applied to unlabeled data are applied to all data.
+If this is not true, \textit{e.g.} in the noisy-label scenario, all operations applied to unlabeled data are applied to all data.
 During a single CCP iteration, we continuously predict new $q_i$'s for samples while minimizing $\mathcal{L}_{\text{SSC}}$.
 We store all credibility vectors and then average them together at the end of the iteration.
-The SEAL algorithm \cite{https://doi.org/10.48550/arxiv.2012.05458}, which bears similarity to CCP's outermost iteration, is designed to correct the label of mislabeled samples in supervised problems.
+The SEAL algorithm \cite{https://doi.org/10.48550/arxiv.2012.05458}, bearing similarity to CCP's outermost iteration, is designed to correct the label of mislabeled samples in supervised problems.
 It was found that, during training, network predictions frequently oscillate between incorrect and correct labels in the presence of label noise.
 This suggests averaging the predictions made across epochs to correct label noise.
 Similarly, propagated pseudo-labels are subjected to the randomness of the instantaneous network state \textit{and} batch selection.
-In the presence of pseudo-label error, we observe the same oscillatory behavior reported in \cite{https://doi.org/10.48550/arxiv.2012.05458} of the predicted pseudo-label (shown in \cref{sec:pseudo_label_oscillation}).
+In the presence of pseudo-label error, and, more generally, uncertainty arising from within the model or data, we observe the same oscillatory behavior reported in \cite{https://doi.org/10.48550/arxiv.2012.05458} of predicted pseudo-labels (shown in \cref{sec:pseudo_label_oscillation}).
 This grants us a similar theoretical motivation for averaging across epochs in CCP.
-Assume there is a latent optimal pseudo-label for sample $x_i$ denoted $q_i^{*}\in \mathbb{R}^K$.
+Assume there is a latent, preferable pseudo-label for sample $x_i$ denoted $q_i^{*}\in \mathbb{R}^K$.
 Denote the pseudo-label obtained at the end of the $m$-th CCP iteration as $q_i^{[\cdot,m]}$.
 Based on the oscillatory behavior of pseudo-labels, we can approximate the pseudo-label at the $\xi$-th epoch of the $m$-th iteration for $m\geq 1$ as,

 Where $\xi \in \{1, 2, \ldots, \Xi\}$, $q_i^{[\cdot,0]}$ are zero vectors, $\alpha^{[\xi, m]}_i \in [0, 1]$ are coefficients dependent on instances, the network, and $q_i^{[\cdot,m-1]}$ with $\alpha^{[\xi, 1]}_i=1 \quad \forall \xi$, and $\beta^{[\xi, m]}_i \in \mathbb{R}^K$ are i.i.d. random vectors with $\mathbb{E}[\beta^{[\xi,m]}_i] = q_i^{*}$.
 Consider a uniformly chosen random epoch and iteration denoted $\xi'$ and $m'$, respectively.
 We can see CCP is expected to improve the quality of pseudo-labels iteratively and new pseudo-labels at the end of an iteration have lower variance due to averaging.